harshdhamecha/Zomato-Food-Analysis/README.md

 ![](Power-BI-Report/snapshot.JPG)

 ## Website
 We've developed a simple website using Django and hosted it using [pythonanywhere](https://www.pythonanywhere.com).
-You can have a look at the website [here](https://zomato.pythonanywhere.com/).
+You can have a look at our website [here](https://zomato.pythonanywhere.com/).